thecredibleway/thecredibleway-com/docs/bible/origins/distinctive-character.md

 The Bible stands apart from all other religious and literary texts due to it's divine inspiration, historical continuity, prophetic accuracy (often centuries apart), moral authority and transformative impact.
-Written over a span of approximately 1500 years by more than 40 authors from different backgrounds and cultures, it maintains a consistent message centered on God's redemptive plan for humanity.
+Written over a span of approximately 1500 years by more than 40 authors from different backgrounds and cultures, it maintains a consistent message centred on God's redemptive plan for humanity.
 It has shaped civilizations, influenced laws, inspired countless works of art and literature and continues to be a spiritual guide for billions.
 It's survival through persecution, translation into thousands of languages and relevance across ages further underscore it's unique nature.